optimist0372/ascertainment-bias/README.md

 👉 https://doi.org/10.5281/zenodo.19340785

-After downloading and extracting the dataset, ensure that the `data/` directory is placed directly in the root of this repository without modifying its internal structure.
+After downloading and extracting the dataset, place the data/ directory in the root of this repository without modifying its internal structure.

 The expected layout is:
 ```